arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ***For stable CAN bus communication, it is recommended to install 120 Ω termination resistors between CANH and CANL lines.***

-For the Portenta X8, when you have admin (root) access, you can execute the following lines of code within the shell to control the CAN bus protocol.
+For the Portenta X8, when you have admin (root) access, you can execute the following lines of code within the shell to control the CAN bus interface.
 The CAN transceiver can be enabled using the following command:

 `echo 186 > /sys/class/gpio/export && echo out > /sys/class/gpio/gpio186/direction && echo 0 > /sys/class/gpio/gpio186/value`